Health Product Distribution Coverage Monitoring Survey in Rural Areas of Nepal

-The study uses Lot Quality Assurance Sampling to estimate health product availability and accessibility in the GGMS districts.
-SHOPS Plus randomly selects a small sample of wards in each of CRS’ six supervision areas.
-In all outlets in each ward, data collectors gather information on product availability, frequency of stock outs, presence of CRS brand promotional materials, and outlet characteristics.
-Outlets include pharmacies, general stores, grocery stores, paan/cigarette shops, and small stores run out of homes.
+The study used Lot Quality Assurance Sampling to estimate health product availability and accessibility in the GGMS districts.
+SHOPS Plus randomly selected a small sample of wards in each of CRS’ six supervision areas.
+In all outlets in each ward, data collectors gathered information on product availability, frequency of stock outs, presence of CRS brand promotional materials, and outlet characteristics.
+Outlets included pharmacies, general stores, grocery stores, paan/cigarette shops, and small stores run out of homes.

-CRS uses this information to inform its marketing and distribution strategies and to direct its resources towards improvements in areas with lower product availability and accessibility.
-This survey will be repeated on a semi-annual basis in order to continuously monitor product availability and accessibility in GGMS areas and to inform CRS’ program management decisions.
+CRS used this information to inform its marketing and distribution strategies and to direct its resources towards improvements in areas with lower product availability and accessibility.